ui3TD/IM-HarmonyIntegration/README.md

 # IM-HarmonyIntegration
 This [BepInEx](https://github.com/BepInEx/BepInEx) plugin integrates [Harmony](https://github.com/pardeike/Harmony) into Idol Manager.
 You need this installed to activate any Harmony mods for Idol Manager on Steam Workshop.

-The in-game mod manager has been patched to search for "patch.dll" in each mod's root directory and load it through Harmony.
+The in-game mod manager has been patched to search for "patch.dll" in each mod's folder and load it through Harmony.
 Toggling mods in-game will enable/disable the Harmony patches as expected.

 Mod devs must make sure that "patch.dll" is a C# library built on .NET 4.6 that includes Harmony compatible patches.

 ## INSTALL INSTRUCTIONS:
 1. Download the latest release of IM-HarmonyIntegration [HERE](https://github.com/ui3TD/IM-HarmonyIntegration/releases)
-2. Paste everything into the Idol Manager folder
+2. Paste everything into the Idol Manager directory

 ## UNINSTALL INSTRUCTIONS:
 Delete the following files and directories from your Idol Manager directory...